Numerous historic wrecks from WWII and pristine coral reefs can be dived in the Solomon Islands

-The Solomon Islands are home to some of the most undisturbed and uncrowded diving in the world.
-The first thing that comes to mind when thinking of diving in the Solomon Islands is wrecks, and lots of them.
+The Solomon Islands are home to some of the most undisturbed and uncrowded dive sites in the world.
+When thinking of diving in the Solomon Islands the first thing that comes to mind is wrecks, and lots of them.
 The waters here were a major battle grounds during WWII between the Americans and Japanese.
-To the north of Guadalcanal is a body of water is known as Iron Bottom Sound due to number of ships and planes sunk here.
+To the north of the island Guadalcanal is a body of water is known as Iron Bottom Sound due to number of ships and planes sunk here.

 WWII wrecks on Guadalcanal

 Guadalcanal has numerous WWII wrecks, some located just meters from the shore.
 This makes for great shore diving.
 There are several deeper wrecks that can be dived by technical divers.

 Twin Tunnels, Tulagi

 Two extinct Lava Tubes run through a seamount and open up into the blue, where reef sharks cruise by.
 The top of the seamount is covered in a superb coral garden.